MileHacker Logo

 • Caving: Opportunities for caving exist in some of the more remote, mountainous areas of Chiapas, but these need specialized tours and apparatus, and are not typically found directly from Tuxtla Gutiérrez.

-• Wildlife Encounters (Sumidero Canyon): Boat tours have excellent chances to observe crocodiles basking on riverbanks, spider monkeys in trees, and numerous types of birds in their natural habitat.
+• Wildlife Encounters (Sumidero Canyon): Boat tours have excellent chances to observe crocodiles basking on riverbanks, spider monkeys in trees, and various bird species in their natural habitat.

 • ZOOMAT (Miguel Álvarez del Toro Zoo): This zoo specializes in regional wildlife, for close-up views of jaguars, tapirs, quetzals, and other Chiapanecan fauna in naturalistic enclosures.